Klem-Research-Group/Klem-Research-Group.github.io/content/authors/admin/_index.md

   - Principal Investigator
 ---

-Prof. Heidi Klem is a computational biopysical chemist specializing in enzyme modeling, with expertise in quantum mechanics (QM), molecular dynamics, and software development.
+Prof. Heidi Klem is a computational biophysical chemist specializing in enzyme modeling, with expertise in quantum mechanics (QM), molecular dynamics (MD), and software development.
 At LSU her research group applies and develops computational approaches to study enzymes for applications in pastic recycling and antibiotic resistance.